 The Unit has three main areas: Intensive Care, High Dependency Care and Low Dependency Care.
 We ask that you wash your hands each time that you, and also any visitors who may, visit your baby.
-If you need help at all during your time on the Unit, please ask a member of staff to arrange to see me (Pauline Woods, Patient Co-Ordinator).
+If you need help at all during your time on the Unit, please ask a member of staff.

 Feeding your special baby

 Staff will support and advise you on your chosen feeding method, whether it is breast or bottle feeding.
 Currently on the Neonatal Unit we are following the Unicef Baby Friendly Initiative standards.
 Please see ‘Feeding your baby’ section for more information.